Krill is an important source of protein, omega-3 fatty acids and feed attractants which makes it a great ingredient in feeds for fish and shrimp.

 Moreover, krill meal is rich in chitin from the exoskeleton and soluble compounds like trimethylamine oxide (TMAO), free amino acids and nucleotides that may all act as feeding stimulants.
 Feeding stimulation by partial replacement of fish meal by krill meal in diets leads to increased growth of shrimp and fish, also seen to be true in situations of feeding depression (e.g. high vegetable diets) or stress conditions (e.g. change in salinity or temperature for shrimp and seawater transfer for salmon).

-Have a look at our products or get in touch get in touch with us!
+Have a look at our products or click the buttom below to get in touch!